Reversing a clip is easy in DaVinci Resolve (version 18, 17, etc.).

-If you want to reverse a part of a clip (and not the entire clip), it will take a few extra steps.
+If you want to reverse a part of the video clip (and not the entire clip), it will take a few extra steps.

-The speed change controls in DaVinci Resolve helps you accomplish reverse, rewind effects, etc., quickly.
+The speed change controls in DaVinci Resolve help you accomplish reverse, rewind effects, etc., quickly.

 We will also look at ways to reverse an inbuilt transition in Resolve.

-How to Reverse an Entire Clip in DaVinci Resolve?
+How to Reverse A Clip in DaVinci Resolve?

 A few things to note: